The Science of Best Practice

 Transformational research at the heart of best practice

-The Mayo Clinic Center for Innovation fuses design principles with the scientific method to discover and address human needs in the health care environment.
+With the addition of Innovation and Design, the center fuses design principles with the scientific method to discover and address human needs in the health care environment.
 The team uses proven and imaginative design methods, including ethnographic and observational techniques, visualization, prototyping, sketching, storytelling, and brainstorming.

 Together with patients, health care providers and other researchers, innovation team members apply empathy, creativity and systems thinking with a human-centered focus.
 The complement of design allows the Mayo Clinic Kern Center for the Science of Health Care Delivery to think beyond what normally occurs in health care and serve as a translator for ideas and possibilities.

-Within the Center for Translational Informatics and Knowledge Management, the most advanced information and knowledge management techniques, combined with innovative technology, are translated to address patients' needs and the needs of all those whose health and well-being are touched by Mayo Clinic.
-The translational informatics and knowledge management team also provides oversight for the robust infrastructure necessary to drive curation, storage and sophisticated delivery to clinical practice.
+By incorporating Informatics and Knowledge Management, the center is now home to the most advanced information and knowledge management techniques.
+Combined with innovative technology, Mayo's knowledge is translated to address patients' needs and the needs of all those whose health and well-being are touched by Mayo Clinic.
+The Informatics and Knowledge Management team also provides oversight for the robust infrastructure necessary to drive curation, storage and sophisticated delivery to clinical practice.

 The Mayo Clinic Kern Center for the Science of Health Care Delivery includes three focused research programs looking for ways to improve patient care while lowering costs: the Care Experience Program, the Population Health Science Program and the Surgical Outcomes Program.